Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 #show: chapter.with(chapter_name: "What is Mage?")
-#title_content is a tabletop roleplaying game of urban fantasy, gothic punk, ambition, freedom, power and shifting realities built on rules inspired by _Cortex_.
+#title_content is a tabletop roleplaying game of urban fantasy, gothic punk, ambition, freedom, power and shifting realities built on rules inspired by _Cortex Prime_.
 The simple yet extremely powerful and encompassing rules will allow you to experience a familiar world of _Mage_ with new and exciting rules that are closer to modern narrative games.

 In a tabletop roleplaying game such as this one, players each take a role of a character or multiple. #title_content characters exist in a world much like ours, but darker, painted in gothic tones and punk sounds.
 The shadows are darker, the urban decay stronger, and the inequalities highlighted.
 Mages, vampires, demons, werewolves and countless occult creatures inhabit the shadows.
 They walk among mortals and pretend to be them, all while navigating their own complex worlds of intrigue, politics, secret wars and mysteries.